-Murphy’s business leadership includes service as a board member of the Houston West Chamber of Commerce, West Houston Medical Center and as Past Chairman of the Association of Commercial Real Estate Professionals.
-Jim is an active member of the Greater Houston Partnership, the Houston Association of Realtors, and the Urban Land Institute.
-He currently serves on the Board of Directors of the Houston Realty Business Coalition, Making It Better, and Strake Jesuit College Preparatory.
+Murphy has served on numerous boards in our community including the Houston West Chamber of Commerce, West Houston Medical Center, and the Houston Association of Commercial Real Estate Professionals.
+He is an active member of the Greater Houston Partnership, the Houston Association of Realtors, and the Urban Land Institute.

-Jim Murphy grew up in Houston and graduated from Strake Jesuit and UT Austin.
-He and his wife, Dr. Kathleen Murphy, have two teenage sons, Robert and Pace.last updated on 02/19/2013
+Murphy grew up in west Houston and graduated from Strake Jesuit and UT Austin.
+He and his wife, Dr. Kathleen Murphy, have two sons, Robert and Pace.
+They are active members of St. John Vianney Catholic Church.

 last updated on 02/27/2015